Tall Lanky BJj Gi sizes

-Also today we added 2 more side by side visuals in the size guide. one for tall lanky bjj players and for tall ones that have that thinner athletic build but not considered lanky.
+Also today we added 2 more side-by-side visuals in the size guide. one for tall lanky bjj players and for tall ones that have that thinner athletic build but are not considered lanky.
 You can review our guides below for your curiosity.
-As you can see we don’t just make gis for big Gorillas we also make them for lanky primates as well.
+As you can see we don't just make gis for big Gorillas we also make them for lanky primates as well.

 Keep in mind there is nothing wrong with a baggy gi to me a good training gi is one that is on the baggy side as it makes it much easier to handicap yourself with having to grip fight a lot more as there is more loose fabric for training partners to grab.
 Then when you compete to slap on a slimmer one and it almost feels like your rolling no gi as its so much tougher to grab you, and you feel liberated by the lake of handles your opponents have access to.

 - M = fit fine but overtime would end up to short in the sleeves

 - L = lengthwise was good but was on the baggy side

 - LT = Too Long and Too Baggy

 - L= fit fine but may be too short over time

 - XL =fit good lengthwise but was a bit on the baggy side